ItsJamin/a-ice/README.md

 # About

-aIce is a playground for data creation, data processing and machine learning
+aIce is a playground for data creation, data processing and machine learning.

+Models: Machine Learning Models for different tasks
+Tools: To easily create datasets or other things
+Data: all the datasets used

+Feel free to contribute :)

 ## Machine Learning Models